flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### EnableStageTransition
-### Enables artifacts in a pipeline to transition to a stage in a pipeline.
+> Enables artifacts in a pipeline to transition to a stage in a pipeline.<br/>

 #### Input Parameters
 * `Action` - _required_